ben-mulhern/shithead-rules/rules.md

 Each player is allocated nine starting cards, like so:

-- Three "down" cards, which remain face down initially and are unknown even to the player receiving them.
+- Three "down" cards, (the first to be dealt) which are dealt and remain face down, unknown even to the player receiving them.
 These are arranged in a line in front of the player.
 - Three "up" cards, which are distributed face up and visible to all players.
 Each of these is placed upon one of the player's down-cards, so that each down-card is covered by precisely one up-card.
-- Three "hand" cards, which are held in the player's hand, visible only to them and not the other players.
+- Three "hand" cards (the last to be dealt), which are dealt face down and held in the player's hand, visible only to them.

 The remaining cards form a face-down pick-up pile in the centre of the playing area.

 Space should be left in the playing area for a "play pile" and a "burn pile".

-Before the game begins, and _only_ before the game begins, players may choose to exchange some or all of their hand cards with some or all of their up-cards.
+Before the game begins, and _only_ before the game begins, players may choose to exchange some or all of their hand-cards with some or all of their up-cards.
 Players will typically do this to ensure their better cards are in the "up" position, which will hopefully leave them in a stronger position towards the end of a game.

 ## 4. Gameplay